 The Code requires a person, before operating a commercial motor vehicle, to obtain the appropriate vehicle indorsements.
-The bill would include the following:
+The bill includes the following:

-- -- For a person who applied for a commercial learner's permit to operate an empty tank motor vehicle, the appropriate vehicle group designation and an N indorsement. - -- For a person who applied for a commercial learner's permit to operate a passenger commercial motor vehicle that was not a school bus, the appropriate commercial vehicle group designation and P indorsement. - -- For a person who applied for a commercial learner's permit to operate a school bus designed to transport 16 or more passengers, including the driver, who did not currently have a P indorsement, the appropriate vehicle group designation. - -- For a person who currently possessed a P indorsement and applied for a commercial learner's permit to operate a school bus designed to transport 16 or more passengers, including the driver, the appropriate vehicle group designation.
+- -- For a person who applies for a commercial learner's permit to operate an empty tank motor vehicle, the appropriate vehicle group designation and an N indorsement. - -- For a person who applies for a commercial learner's permit to operate a passenger commercial motor vehicle that is not a school bus, the appropriate commercial vehicle group designation and P indorsement. - -- For a person who applies for a commercial learner's permit to operate a school bus designed to transport 16 or more passengers, including the driver, who does not have a P indorsement, the appropriate vehicle group designation. - -- For a person who possesses a P indorsement and applies for a commercial learner's permit to operate a school bus designed to transport 16 or more passengers, including the driver, the appropriate vehicle group designation.

-With regard to an applicant for a commercial learner's permit to operate a school bus designed to transport more than 16 passengers, the person also would have to pass the knowledge test for the S indorsement and the P indorsement, if he or she did not currently possess that indorsement.
+With regard to an applicant for a commercial learner's permit to operate a school bus designed to transport more than 16 passengers, the bill also requires the person to pass the knowledge test for the S indorsement and the P indorsement, if he or she does not possess that indorsement.

-("Tank vehicle" would mean "any commercial motor vehicle that is designed to transport any liquid or gaseous material within a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 pounds or more that are either permanently or temporarily attached to the vehicle or the chassis".
-If a commercial motor vehicle transported one or more tanks manifested either as being empty or containing only residue, those tanks could not be considered in determining whether the vehicle was a tank vehicle.)
+(The bill defines "tank vehicle" as "any commercial motor vehicle that is designed to transport any liquid or gaseous material within a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 pounds or more that are either permanently or temporarily attached to the vehicle or the chassis".
+If a commercial motor vehicle transports one or more tanks manifested either as being empty or containing only residue, those tanks may not be considered in determining whether the vehicle is a tank vehicle.)